 The main assumption is that all OTAWA dependencies sources have been unpacked in a directory at the same level as the sources of OTAWA.
 We call this directory BUILD_DIR and call the installation directory INSTALL_DIR.

-Finally, get gel, elm and otawa and compile them with the following commands:
+So in the same directory, you have to get and build gel, elm and otawa with the following commands:

 $ cmake . -DCMAKE_INSTALL_PREFIX=INSTALL_DIR